Marital Property Agreements

-The attorneys at Moffett Law Firm can advise you about the protections afforded by such an agreement and can represent you in the associated negotiation and drafting of any such agreement.
+The Houston family law attorneys at Moffett Law Firm can advise you about the protections afforded by such an agreement and can represent you in the associated negotiation and drafting of any such agreement.

 The parties may even agree that NO community estate will be accumulated during the marriage and therefore, in the event of divorce, there would be no assets for the courts to divide.